 As we study the long term effect of non-native plants in our region and as I check out Southern Palmetto Landscape to get help, the list of dangerous invasive plants and the magnitude of the problem continues to grow.
 Two of the biggest invasive plant threats to east central Indiana woodlands are the Asian bush honeysuckle and the garlic mustard.

-Driving along highways and country roads you can spot honeysuckle bushes growing along the forest edge.
-Bush honeysuckle shrubs can grow up to 15 feet tall, that is why is so important to have handy The practical guide to pruning burning bushes.
+Driving along highways and country roads you can spot burning bushes growing along the forest edge.
+Their bushes can grow up to 15 feet tall, that is why is so important to have handy The practical guide to pruning burning bushes.